Gilles-Courteau Trophy

-The Gilles-Courteau Trophy is awarded annually by the Quebec Major Junior Hockey League to the league's playoffs champion.
-On February 21, 2023, the President's Cup was renamed in honor of Gilles Courteau who announced his retirement as Commissioner on December 16, 2022.
+The Gilles-Courteau Trophy is awarded annually by the Quebec Maritimes Junior Hockey League to the league's playoffs champion.
+On February 21, 2023, the President's Cup was renamed in honor of Gilles Courteau who announced his retirement as commissioner on December 16, 2022.

 Winners

 Teams that went on to win the Memorial Cup are listed in bold font.